swarnendubiswas/dotemacs/README.md

 ### Dependencies

-You can use the following instructions to install a few third-party applications.
+You can use the following instructions to install third-party applications.
 These should work on an Ubuntu 18.04 distribution.

 #### Ubuntu Packages